 “Because the population is naïve, and there are no real preparations, if it got out and spread, [deaths] would be a larger number.
 Should the world be serious about this?
-It is somewhat serious about normal classic warfare and nuclear warfare, but today it is not very serious about bio-defence or natural epidemics.”
+It is somewhat serious about normal classic warfare and nuclear warfare, but today it is not very serious about bio-defense or natural epidemics.”

 Movie stuff: asteroids, aliens, zombies, and killer apes

 Artificial Intelligence and climate change are “movie disasters” that rational research suggests are actually real threats.
-Other movie stuff like alien invasions are obviously harder (or impossible) to predict, and we can all agree they probably won’t happen.
+Other movie scenarios like alien invasions are obviously harder (or impossible) to predict, and we can all agree they probably won’t happen.

 While it’s reasonable to think “the universe is so massive that there has to be life somewhere else”, scientists have been wondering why we haven’t seen any evidence of other life yet.